Monroeville Mall: Sale to Walmart and redevelopment

 On January 31, 2025, CBL & Associates Properties announced that it had sold the mall for $34 million, with no buyer named.
 Following the announcement, Dallas-based Cypress Equities announced that they would be developing the property for the anonymous buyer.
 On February 6, it was revealed that the new owner of the mall was Walmart.
 Walmart spokesperson Mark Rickel stated at that time that it was too early to reveal any future plans for the property.
 Later, mall tenants reported being told the mall would be demolished for mixed-use development.
 A Pennsylvania Redevelopment Assistance Capital Program proposal for $7.5M was submitted during the 2025 funding round for a project named 'Monroeville Mall Gateway'.
 The project description stated the existing mall structures will be demolished.

+In June 2026, fans of George A. Romero's Dawn of the Dead, which was filmed at the mall, attended Living Dead Weekend hosted at the mall.
+According to the organizer of the weekend, "an estimated 3,000 “Dawn of the Dead” aficionados with more than 60 cast and crew members" attended.
+The organizer plans to have a final event in October before the mall is shuttered.

 In popular culture

 The Monroeville Mall has been used as a location in films and other media forms.